Residency Frequently Asked Questions

 WHAT OPPORTUNITIES ARE THERE TO SHOW/SELL WORK IN COLUMBIA?

 There are several venues that support local art sales.
 Columbia Art League, Sager Reeves Gallery, and Blue Stem are just a few.
-All one-year residents receive a solo show at Access Arts at the end of their residency.
+All one-year residents are invited to receive a solo show at Access Arts at the end of their residency.

 WHAT ARE THE USUAL RESIDENCY DATES?